Hafza-Azeem/Islamiyat/001 - Section - Pillars of Islam/04 - Chapter - Hajj.md

 During the sermon of Arafat Muslims learn about the rights of fellow beings especially about the rights of women as stressed upon by the Holy Prophet (PBUH) himself.
 Hence they promote women rights and show acceptance towards females education, independence etc.

+### Method of hajj

+### Q. Describe the method of hajj.[10]

+1. Date: 8th if zilhajj

+Place: Meekat

+Ritual: When reaching pilgrims will perfrom wudh or ghusl and wear Ihram which which is different for both males and females.
+For males it is two pieces of unstitched cloth which are to be. worn to cover the upper and lower part of the body.
+For females it is that they have to wear their normal clothes but have to cover the entire body except for hands, face and feet.

+Then they offer two nafl prayer and make the intention of Hajj.

+Then Muslim recite Talbiyah:
+***"Here I am O Lord!
+Here I am..."***

+2. Date: 8th of zilhajj

+Place: Holy Kaaba

+Ritual: Then the pilgrim's rush to the Holy Kaaba and perform Tawaaf-e-Umrah that is 7 circulations around the Holy Kaabah starting from the black stone and ending at the black stone.
+This is done in an anti-clockwise manner.
+While perfroming Tawaaf Muslims kiss the black stone either physically or symbolically.

+After this the pilgrims  perform private prayer (dua) at Multazim (between the doors of Holy Kaaba and black stone).

+Then they perform two nafl prayer at the place of Ibrahim which is the place where Hazrat Ibrahim stood  while rebuilding the Holy Kaaba and his footprints have been preserved there. in the end the pilgrims drink water from the well of ZamZam which completes their Tawaaf.

+hen they proceed to the hills of Safa and
+Marwa and perform sayee that is running/taking a brisk walk between the hills of Safa and Marwa 7 times.
+Starting from Safa and ending at Marwa.This is performed only by males.
+While performing Sayee Muslims recite:
+***"No doubt, Safa and Marwa are among Signs of Allah."***

+This is done by males only.
+It is done in remembrance of the sayee of Hazrat Hajra who ran between the hill's of Safa and Marwa in search of water for her infant son Hazrat Ismail.
+She noticed that where. she had left her son, water started gushing out.
+Hence the well of Zam Zam was uncovered.

+4. Date: 8th of zilhajj

+Place: Mina (before zuhr)

+Ritual: